 1 Policy Statement

-It is imperative that users practice due diligence in controlling access to their systems by protecting their user accounts with passwords which are not easily guessed or deduced.
+It is imperative that users practice due diligence in controlling access to their systems by protecting their user accounts with passwords that are not easily guessed or deduced.
 Passwords are an important aspect of computer security.
 They are the front line of protection for user accounts.
 A poorly chosen password may result in the compromise of the entire corporate network of XXX.
-As such, all employees (including contractors and vendors with access to systems of XXX) are responsible for taking the appropriate steps, as outlined below, to select and secure their passwords.
+As such, all employees (including contractors and vendors with access to systems of XXX) are responsible for taking the appropriate steps, as outlined below, to select and secure their passwords

 3.1 IT Assets